scheerio/Being_A_PM/README.md

 When have you needed to prioritize?
 When have you talked to users of a product you made?
 When have you given feedback?
-When have you acquired data to make decisions are give feedback?
+When have you acquired data to make decisions or give feedback?
 When have you worked on something in multiple teams?
 When have you improved the efficiency of a process?